Discovering the Bargello Museum in Florence - Our Recent Visit

 Majolica glazed pottery at the Bargello MuseumMajolica glazed pottery at the Bargello Museum

-This spot provided us with a welcome resting place during our Bargello adventure!
+This spot provided us with a welcome resting place during our Bargello Museum adventure!
 It serves as an excellent shelter from both sunny and rainy weather!

 What is the best way to visit the Bargello Museum in Florence?

 The Bargello Museum in Florence is well worth a visit, and good value when you buy a five museum ticket which also includes the Medici Chapels and Palazzo Davanzati.
 We just bought regular ticket at the ticket office, which costs â‚¬10.
-We advise you to buy the tickets on the spot, as there are no lines there.
-Next to the ticket office, you'll find the cloakroom, for leaving large backpacks, bulky bags and umbrellas (it's free).

 👉 Useful tip!
 The first Sunday of the month between October and March, the entrance is free.